-1 1 Education Freedom Accounts; Definitions.
-Amend RSA 194-F:1, VI to read as follows: 2 VI.
-"Eligible student" means a resident of this state who is eligible to enroll in a public 3 elementary or secondary school and who meets any of the following criteria: 4 (a) A student whose annual household income at the time the student applies for the 5 program is less than or equal to 350 percent of the federal poverty guidelines as updated annually in 6 the Federal Register by the United States Department of Health and Human Services under 42 7 U.S.C. section 9902(2).
-No income threshold need be met in subsequent years, provided the studen 8 otherwise qualifies.
-Students in the special school district within the department of correction 9 established in RSA 194:60 shall not be eligible students.
-10 (b) A student whose enrollment transfer request was denied pursuant to RSA 11 193:3.
+1 Education Freedom Account; Definitions.
+Amend RSA 194-F:1, VI to read as follows:

+VI.
+"Eligible student" means a resident of this state who is eligible to enroll in a public elementary or secondary school and whose annual household income at the time the student applies for the program is less than or equal to [350] 500 percent of the federal poverty guidelines as updated annually in the Federal Register by the United States Department of Health and Human Services under 42 U.S.C. section 9902(2).
+No income threshold need be met in subsequent years, provided the student otherwise qualifies.
+Students in the special school district within the department of corrections established in RSA 194:60 shall not be eligible students.